THE SAWTRY WAY (B1090) SPEED LIMIT REDUCTION PROJECT

 because they have 'insurance' trackers fitted that detect excessive speeds so they will travel at the limit set;

-most private motorists are more likely to observe a 40 limit than a one at 50
+most private motorists are more likely to observe a 40 limit than one at 50

 and too many see the NSL sign (no number on it) as meaning 'de-restricted'

-to allow them to use any speed their vehicle will achieve irrespective of the damage it can do.
+to allow them to use any speed their vehicle will achieve irrespective of the damage it can do should they lose control and we have had cars rolling into gardens in the 50 zone.
+At 40 they would pose less of a danger.